 I’m definitely all about the home yoga practice, but like most things in life, unless we plan ahead (or even have some goals), we tend to slip away from our idealistic intentions.
 And, some of us just need a little more direction than others…

-That’s why I’m totally pumped that a few days ago I received an e-mail invite from Gaiam Yoga Club (now Gaia) to try out their 12 week yoga program taught by Rodney Yee and Colleen Saidman.
+That’s why I’m totally pumped that a few days ago I received an e-mail invite from Gaiam Yoga Club to try out their 12 week yoga program taught by Rodney Yee and Colleen Saidman.
 The home practice course includes guided instruction from Rodney and Colleen where they focus on a different category of yoga posture each week.
 One week studying standing poses, another week focusing on sun salutations, then a week on backbends, then twists…you get the picture.
 I just enjoyed viewing a video blog post from Rodney and Colleen about the importance of maintaining correct posture and ways to mindfully improve this crucial, but oft-neglected aspect of our daily lives.
 As I watched the video and poked around some of the resources on the site, I felt excited to get involved in the community and get started with the program.

 I now have a plan.
 I’m starting tomorrow.
 I’ll let you know how it goes.

 I am arthritic,overweight, over sixty and yet practice yoga the best I can.
 When trying to develop an improved daily schedule of balanced, integrated poses I became disheartened about how commercial the yoga world is now.
 I searched the internet for some basic sets of exercises (ala Lilias Folan’s book of the sixties) but there was only a plethora of books and DVDs for those who are already fit.
 It just seems like something that has been around for hundreds, if not thousands of years, should not be a part of “big business”.
 Namaste?